fioprotocol/fio.relic/docs/tech-stack.md

 # FIO.Relic Tech Stack

 ### The What
 The FIO.Relic tech stack is the set of technologies used to develop and/or deploy the application, including the programming languages, frameworks, databases, front-end and back-end tools, and APIs.
-As the FIO Development Envirionment is standalone, it will have a slightly different deployment then a typical production envirionment.
+While the production and development tech stack will be very similar, the development environment is standalone, and may have a slightly different stack/deployment then a typical production envirionment.
+For example, a temporary PostgreSQL instance might be stood up and deployed using docker for development and/or testing purposes.

 #### Server Spec
 * Hardware: